jio-gl/blockchain-fees-simulator/README.md

 # blockchain-fees-simulator

+## Introduction

+Current 1st Price Auction of transactions fees to be included a in a block in Ethereum is leading to price spikes under congestion scenarios [3]:

+> Ethereum’s existing gas prices respond to the relatively limited number of transactions that one can facilitate using a single block.
+Miners, in such a scenario, > can choose the highest-priced transactions as their priority, so the result is an increase in effective gas prices.

+## Description

 A simulation tool for blockchain fees, aka gas market in Ethereum-type blockchains.

 We want to compare at least the following strategies: